 The timeline control shows entries (such as objects, events, or posts) in chronological order.

 A common use case is to provide information about changes to an object, or events related to an object.
-These entries can be generated by the system (for example, value XY changed from A to B), or added manually.
+These entries can be added manually or generated by the system (for example, value XY changed from A to B).
 The latest entry is always on top.

 - If the timeline contains only secondary information, or only needs to be accessed occasionally, you can embed it in a tab.